anushkadewoolkar1/Zelda/README.md

 # Player Controls
 Arrow Keys or WASD: Move the player character (e.g., Link) and change facing direction.
-Z or N: Perform a sword attack.
+Z: Perform a sword attack.
-Num Key 1: Link uses an arrow
-Num key 2: Link uses a boomerang
-Num key 3: Link ues a bomb
-Num key 4: Link uses sword beam
-E: Cause the player to take damage
+N: Use Item
+Tab: Cycle Item (you must hit tab after picking up an item to select it)

 Other Controls
 Left Click: Moves to next room